iteacher/bstvisualiser/README.md

 - **Step-by-Step Traversals**: Step through in-order, pre-order, and post-order traversals, observing the traversal path interactively.
 - **Step-by-Step Insertions & Deletions**: Break down complex tree operations by stepping through each change in the tree structure.
 - **Automatic Tree Creation**: Auto-generate trees of various sizes and configurations, perfect for quick demonstrations or random explorations.
-- **Visualize Large Trees**: Easily navigate and visualize large trees, making it possible to work with more complex datasets.
+- **Visualise Large Trees**: Easily navigate and visualise large trees, making it possible to work with more complex datasets.
 - **Multiple Data Types**: Support for both numerical and text-based lists, enhancing educational and practical applications.
 - **Pan and Zoom**: Use panning and zooming controls to explore the tree’s layout and focus on areas of interest.
 - **Smooth Animations and Highlights**: Key nodes are highlighted during each operation, with smooth transitions that make structural changes easy to follow.